Patience-B/Patience-B/README.md

 ## 👋 Hi there, I'm Patience Bwire!
-I'm a **Healthcare Data Scientist** passionate about using data and AI to improve healthcare accessibility in Africa.
+I’m a **Data Scientist** focused on building data systems that strengthen health systems and expand access to care across Africa.
+My work sits at the intersection of geospatial analytics, machine learning, and health systems engineering, with a strong emphasis on turning complex data into actionable decisions for governments and partners.

-### 👩🏽‍⚕️ About My Work
+### 👩🏽‍⚕️ What I Do

-I specialize in two complementary areas at the intersection of data science, geospatial analysis, and machine learning:

-#### 🏥 Healthcare Access & Systems Analysis
+Healthcare Access & Systems Intelligence

-I use geospatial data and population modeling to map healthcare coverage and inform resource allocation decisions.
-At **[Sand Technologies](https://healthcare.sandtech.com/#RHOS_Success)** , I have built and maintained production-grade data pipelines that analyze travel time, facility catchment areas, and population distribution across multiple African countries.
-This work supports ministries of health and partners in identifying underserved populations and prioritizing interventions aligned with Universal Health Coverage goals.
+At **[Sand Technologies](https://healthcare.sandtech.com/#RHOS_Success)** , I develop the data workflows and geospatial models that power national-level healthcare planning across multiple African countries.

-**What I work on:**
+**The questions I work to answer:**
-* Isochrone analysis (travel-time catchment areas for health facilities)
-* Population aggregation using H3 hexagonal tiles and administrative boundaries
-* Healthcare accessibility scoring and gap analysis
-* Data-driven facility placement recommendations

-#### 🧠 Medical AI for Low-Resource Settings

-I develop efficient, reliable machine-learning models for medical imaging designed to function in environments with limited specialist availability and constrained computing resources.
-My focus is on practical diagnostic support, not benchmark chasing — building models that can run on consumer-grade hardware and support clinicians where access to expert radiologists and high-performance infrastructure is limited.

-**Current focus:**

-* Efficient model architectures (MobileNet, EfficientNet) optimized for edge deployment
-* Medical image segmentation using U-Net variants
-* Model compression and quantization for resource-constrained environments
-* Diagnostic reliability and quality considerations in real-world clinical settings
+* Who has access to care — and who doesn't?
+* Where should new facilities or digital systems be prioritized?
+* Are digital health investments actually improving service delivery?

+I combine geospatial modeling, population data, and health system metrics to generate insights that support Ministries of Health, global health organizations, and partners working toward Universal Health Coverage (UHC).

+### 🔍 Core Areas of Work
+**📍 Healthcare Accessibility Modeling**
+Travel-time and catchment area analysis, population coverage modeling using H3 hexagonal grids, accessibility scoring and gap analysis, and data-driven recommendations for facility placement and infrastructure investment.
+**🏗️ Health System Strengthening**
+Prioritizing facilities for digitization, evaluating post-digitization performance (tool usage, data quality, reporting completeness), and supporting planning for service delivery — equipment, medicines, and workforce allocation.
+**⚙️ Data Engineering**
+Building scalable pipelines for geospatial and health datasets, standardizing multi-country data (administrative boundaries, road networks, facility registries), automating workflows on AWS (S3, RDS, EC2), and designing validation frameworks to ensure data reliability.

 ---

 When I'm not working, you’ll likely find me: